-We choose diet plans based on a combination of the nutritional benefits, our preferences and our goals.
+We choose diet plans based on a combination of factors — the nutritional benefits, our preferences and our goals.
 But a lot of us mostly think about the physical benefits of nutrition.
 Even though we know that our brains are part of our bodies, most folks just don’t consider brain health when they make nutritional choices.
 But in reality, what could be more important than the health of the organ that controls all our other organs?
-The MIND diet is a nutritional plan designed to feed your brain — and the rest of your body, too.
+The MIND diet is a nutritional plan designed to feed your brain — and new studies show that it works.

 What is the MIND diet?